wwwaylon/wwwaylon.github.io/archive/test.md

 When to Use Each Method

-	•	Cox Model: Use when you have a moderate-sized dataset and the proportional hazards assumption holds, or if you need interpretable hazard ratios.
+* Cox Model: Use when you have a moderate-sized dataset and the proportional hazards assumption holds, or if you need interpretable hazard ratios.

-	•	Random Survival Forest: Use when dealing with complex datasets, high-dimensional data, or non-proportional hazards.
+* Random Survival Forest: Use when dealing with complex datasets, high-dimensional data, or non-proportional hazards.
 RSF is particularly useful when you are interested in identifying important predictors without making strong assumptions about their relationships.

-Conclusion

 Both the Cox proportional hazards model and Random Survival Forests are powerful tools for survival analysis, each with its own strengths.
 While the Cox model is a staple in biostatistics for its simplicity and interpretability, RSF brings the flexibility and power of machine learning to the table, making it ideal for more complex survival data.
 As you progress in your biostatistics career, understanding both traditional methods and AI-enhanced techniques will give you the tools you need to tackle a wide range of survival analysis problems.

 Further Reading:

-	•	Random Survival Forests for High-Dimensional Data Analysis (Ishwaran et al., 2008): https://link.springer.com/article/10.1007/s10985-007-0074-1
+* Random Survival Forests for High-Dimensional Data Analysis (Ishwaran et al., 2008): https://link.springer.com/article/10.1007/s10985-007-0074-1

-	•	Introduction to Survival Analysis in R: https://cran.r-project.org/web/packages/survival/vignettes/survival.pdf
+* Introduction to Survival Analysis in R: https://cran.r-project.org/web/packages/survival/vignettes/survival.pdf

 3. AI in Genomics: Elastic Net Regularization